mr-3/mrcube-en-docs/docs/source/install.rst

 ----------------
 Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Select the Apps menu from the Settings screen, select **mrcube-25.3.1** from the list of installed apps and uninstall it.
+Select the Apps menu from the Settings screen, select **MRCube** from the list of installed apps and uninstall it.

 macOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Delete **mrcube-25.3.1.app** from the applications folder.
+Delete **mrcube-26.4.1.app** from the applications folder.

 Used libraries